Role of plasma waves in rescattering processes in intense laser fields: Role of the plasma field in the XUV free induction decay

 for a model 2D atom in the single-active electron approximation.
 The~equation is solved in Cartesian coordinates: $\textbf{r}=\{x,y\}$.
 A~modified Coulomb potential~\cite{Strel_Plat_Bec_2005} providing the ionisation energy close to that of argon is used:

 with $A = 2.8$, $a = 2.1$, $b=0.2$.
 See~\cite{Strel_Plat_Bec_2005, KhokhlovaStrelkov} and references therein for more details on the numerical method.

 The TDSE is solved at the time interval when the laser pulse has already passed, so Eq.~(\ref{TDSE}) contains only the field of the plasma wave $E_s(t)$.
 The effect of the laser field is taken into account via specific initial wave function $\Psi(\textbf{r},t=0)$.
-This function contains the ground state as well as the excited ones which can be populated via the laser field (polarized in the $y$-direction).
+This function contains the ground state as well as the excited ones which can be populated via the laser field\footnote{Another possible approach for addressing this problem would be solving the TDSE starting from the beginning of the laser pulse taking into account both the laser field and the field of the plasma wave.
+However, such approach requires huge numerical resources.
+First, one has to use a \textit{large} spatial numerical box with dimensions defined by the electron's excursion in the intense laser field , which is quite large on the atomic scale.
+Second, the temporal scale of the calculation should be sufficiently \textit{long} to take into account the plasma field existing during picoseconds.
+Our approach is less computationally expensive because we make long calculations but limit them to a moderate numerical box.
+Its size is large enough to accommodate the excited states; their spatial scale, however, is much smaller than the electron's excursion in the laser field.
+Our approach allows a correct description of an XFID line modification due to the plasma wave.
+To find the absolute line intensity or to describe the relative intensities of several lines, one should use the above-described direct approach.} (polarized in the $y$-direction).
 Note that the excited states with different values of orbital momentum are populated because both single- and few-photon transitions from the ground state are possible.

 Note that in this section we do not take into account any relativistic effects (for instance, the electron wave-packet drift).
 Note also that the electric fields act in the $y$-direction (the laser pulse) and in the $x$-direction (the plasma wave field).
 Thus, there is no $z$-projection of the atomic polarization and the approximation of the real atom with a 2D system is reasonable.